bokner/puzzles/README.md

-# Puzzles, riddles and solutions using constraint programming
+# Puzzles and riddles, solved with constraint programming.